arivarton/mtorrentd/README.md

 The -x parameter is set so the torrents doesn't actually download, it will only print out information about the torrents that were found with the search criteria.

 ##### Examples
-`./multi_torrent_downloader.py deildu 'Mr Robot s02' username password -x`
+`mtorrentd deildu 'Mr Robot s02' username password -x`

-`./multi_torrent_downloader.py thepiratebay 'Mr Robot s02' -x`
+`mtorrentd thepiratebay 'Mr Robot s02' -x`

 ---